-- Use Berkey water filters with activated carbon to filter out 20 of the 26 contaminants in your drinking water.
+- Use Berkey water filters with activated carbon to filter out at least 77% of contaminants in your drinking water.

-- Berkey filters can also remove up to 99% of Lead in San Diego water.
+- Berkey filters can also remove up to 99.99% of any Lead in San Diego water.

 - Note: We may receive a commission if you decide to purchase filters through links on this page.

-- To filter out 22 of the 26 contaminants, consider a Reverse Osmosis water filtration system for your house.
+- To filter out 26 of the 30 contaminants (87%), consider a Reverse Osmosis water filtration system for your house.